(ML)

 (Project summary)

-On January 10, 2024, at CES in Las Vegas, Honda unveiled the Honda 0 Series, marking the brand’s bold entry into a new era of electric mobility.
-Guided by the design and development principles of Thin, Light, and Wise, the Honda 0 Series represents more than the launch of a new EV lineup—it signals Honda’s ambition to integrate electric vehicles seamlessly into the everyday lives of its users and redefine the future of mobility itself.
+On January 10, 2024, at CES in Las Vegas, Honda unveiled the Honda 0 Series, marking the brand’s entry into a new era of electric mobility.
+Guided by the design and development principles of Thin, Light, and Wise, the Honda 0 Series represents more than the launch of a new EV lineup—it signals Honda’s ambition to integrate electric vehicles into the everyday lives of its users and redefine the future of mobility itself.

 But Honda 0 is more than a collection of vehicles.
 It is a holistic ecosystem—a vision that extends beyond cars to encompass digital experiences, infrastructure, and connected services.
 As part of this transformation, Honda initiated a complete redevelopment of its connected application ecosystem, preparing it to support the brand’s next-generation EV strategy.